Codindex/mini-metrics/frontend/README.md

 ### DATABASE MySQL

-Create a DataBase schema on MySQL db_metrics
+Create a DataBase schema on MySQL: `db_metrics`
-Create tables on that schema that you name user, hour and formula Configure the file .env by replacing the values the database name, user name, its password, the connection's name, its port and the schema's name
+Create tables on that schema that you name user, hour and formula Configure the file `.env` by replacing the values the database name, user name, its password, the connection's name, its port and the schema's name
-Test the API routes with Postman with the POST request and using the link localhost:3000/api/formula, to populate the db with a dummy data containing a fomula's value and the date and time of its creation
+Test the API routes with Postman with the POST request and using the link `localhost:3000/api/formula`, to populate the db with a dummy data containing a fomula's value and the date and time of its creation
-Create a file mysql_credentials.yaml and apply it to the cluster using the command helm install mycluster.....???
+Create a file mysql_credentials.yaml and apply it to the cluster on installation using the command `helm install mycluster mysql-operator/mysql-innodbcluster --set tls.useSelfSigned=true --values mysql_credentials.yaml`
-To check wether the credentials have been well configured run the command helm get manifest mycluster Create a new user in the MySQL cluster called mycluster Grant this new user the right privileges to access and manipulate the db
+To check wether the credentials have been well configured run the command `helm get manifest mycluster` Create a new user named "Api" in the MySQL cluster called mycluster Grant this new user the right privileges to access and manipulate the db